 Aigner joined Beasley Allen Law Firm in August 2015 as an attorney in our Mass Torts Section.
-She is currently working on cases involving blood thinner Xarelto, which has been linked to serious bleeding events including gastrointestinal bleeds, brain hemorrhages, bleeding deaths and other bleeding side effects.
+The section is working on cases of injuries related to bone cement, proton pump inhibitors (PPIs), IVC filters, opioids and other pharmaceutical products.

 Aigner is a member of the Alabama State Bar, Alabama State Bar Young Lawyers Section, Alabama State Bar Women’s Section, Alabama Lawyers Association and Montgomery County Bar Association where she serves as President of the group’s Women’s Section.
 She is also a member of the American Association for Justice.